oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6218_size/90_mm_id_160_mm_od_30_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6218 Size 90 Mm Id 160 Mm Od 30 Mm Depth
+# Hardware Bearing 6200 Series 6218 Size 90 mm Id 160 mm Od 30 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base